 Aspen meets Nashville at Embers Ski Lodge, where gastropub fare and cocktails reign supreme.
 Guests can dine in cabin-like environs against a backdrop of Mt.
 Everest, snacking on everything from burgers, salads, and seafood entrées.
 The beer and wine offerings are solid, but the massive whiskey list is the true highlight here -- and besides, what better way to start Sunday brunch than with two ounces of rare rye by way of an actual shot-ski?

-There are plenty of things to love about Flying Saucer, but what we love the most are their nightly specials, ranging anywhere from pint night to local beers night.
-If you are a beer lover, take advantage of their UFO program, where you can track all of the beers you have enjoyed at Flying Saucer.
-This bar is a Downtown-hot spot that locals love and tourists should take time to visit.
+There are plenty of things to love about Flying Saucer, but arguably the best thing this hip downtown spot offers is the nightly specials, ranging anywhere from rare taps to unbelievably cheap drafts to weekly trivia night.
+The menu features shareable finger foods like loaded tater tots and gigantic soft pretzels, bun-soaking burgers, and fresh Saucer Pies like prosciutto and arugula.
+If you are a beer lover, take advantage of the UFO program, where you can track all of the beers you have enjoyed at Flying Saucer.

 Germantown Cafe is a local favorite that has helped make Nashville the culinary destination that it is.
 Located close to Downtown, it’s the perfect spot for dinner before any event in the area as well as a nice spot if you don’t want to actually fight the traffic Downtown.
 We’re especially fond of Germantown Cafe’s city-renowned happy hour menu which includes $5 drinks and appetizers.
 A spectacular view of the city skyline certainly doesn't hurt.